 Prayer Plant Leaves Turning Brown and Curling

 - Symptoms.
-Leaves turning brown and curling inwards with a dried put appearance.
+Leaves turn brown and curl inwards with a dried-out appearance.

 - Causes.
 Low humidity, and soil drying out between watering.
 Cold Temperatures.